Secure File Sharing: 15 Best Practices To Keep Your Organisation Safeon 28 July 2021

 Everyone can’t always be in the safety of the office walls, accessing files from your secure corporate network.
 That’s why Gabe Turner of Security Baron recommends implementing a virtual private network (VPN) for use in situations that require accessing public wi-fi, for example.
 “Public wi-fis leave you vulnerable to hackers who want to steal your data.
 A VPN shields your web traffic in a secure tunnel, making it much more difficult to be intercepted by bad actors.”

 If you’re a small business using simple file sharing options, you may have shared login and access credentials.
 While not ideal for security purposes, it’s understandable from a budget perspective.
 A cost-effective method for making things a bit more secure is using a password manager.
 “This service lets you securely share passwords with other users, so if you keep a file in an encrypted vault, you can simply give the other user your password and they can download the file from there,” explains Turner.

 Need a secure collaboration portal that doesn’t break the bank?
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.